Marker Logo

 Three Rivers Marker image.
 Click for full size.

-Photographed By James Hulse, April 16, 2023
+Photographed by James Hulse, April 16, 2023

 1. Three Rivers Marker

-Inscription.
 Founded March 1913 by Charles R.Tips, an investor.
 Chartered June 12, 1913, as Hamiltonburg - named for local family.
 Town lot sale began July 4, 1913.
-Townsite renamed by U.S. Postal department May 1, 1914, to mark fork of three rivers - Nueces, Atascosa and Frio.
-Present interests are ranching, farming, gas, oil and recreation.

 Erected 1967 by State Historical Survey Committee.
 (Marker Number 5481.)

 Location.
 28° 27.668′ N, 98° 10.975′ W. Marker is in Three Rivers, Texas, in Live Oak County.
-Marker is at the intersection of West Thornton Street and South Harborth Avenue, on the right when traveling west on West Thornton Street.
+It is at the intersection of West Thornton Street and South Harborth Avenue, on the right when traveling west on West Thornton Street.
 The marker is located on the south side of the Three Rivers City Hall Building.
 Touch for map.
 Marker is in this post office area: Three Rivers TX 78071, United States of America.
 Touch for directions.

 Paid Advertisement